Anoka Primrose Abeyrathne

-Anoka Primrose Pelpola Ekanayake Abeyrathne (අනෝකා අබේරත්න), also known as Anoka Abeyratne, is a Sri Lankan conservationist, award-winning social entrepreneur, and activist on sustainable development issues who served as the Asia-Pacific representative to UNHabitat YAB.
+Anoka Primrose Pelpola Abeyrathne (අනෝකා අබේරත්න), also known as Anoka Abeyratne, is a Sri Lankan conservationist, international award-winning social entrepreneur, acclaimed speaker, best selling author and activist on sustainable development issues including gender, who served as the Asia-Pacific representative to United Nation Habitat YAB.
 She is the elected Environment Lead of the Royal Commonwealth Society.
-In 2019, Abeyrathne appeared in the list of "Iconic Sri Lankan Women Who Have Shaped History".
+In 2019, Abeyrathne appeared in the list of "Iconic Sri Lankan Women Who Have Shaped History" with relatives UN Human Rights awardee Sunila Abeysekera and Ambassador Manel Abeysekera and featured as one of the 5 Young Women Changing the World in 2023.
+She is the current elected Royal Commonwealth Society regional coordinator for Asia.

 Early life

-Abeyrathne completed her primary and secondary education in Biology at Bishop's College whilst excelling academically and in sports.
-Anoka grew up in the United Kingdom, Japan, India and Germany, to which she has attributed to her worldview.
-Instead of becoming a vetenerarian as initially intended, she opted to study law and business which later influenced her policy making.
-She gained experience working at the United Nations as well as the corporate sector whilst running a social enterprise.
+Abeyrathne completed her education in Biology at Bishop's College whilst excelling academically and in sports including Muay Thai and is an accomplished pianist who has won the national competitions for solo piano.

+She studied biology, law and business.
+She gained experience working at the United Nations as well as the corporate sector whilst running an award winning social enterprise.
 Having read for an undergraduate degree in law, she graduated with a master's degree from the Judge Business School of the University of Cambridge.

 Activism and work

-When the 2004 tsunami struck Sri Lanka, Abeyrathne started volunteering to improve the local environment by planting Mangrove trees.
-She co-founded the organisation Sustain Solutions to run the Growin' Money Mangrove project.
+When the 2004 tsunami struck Sri Lanka, Abeyrathne started volunteering to improve the local environment by planting Mangrove trees called Growin' Money.
 Growin' Money provided families the opportunity to gain an income through handicrafts, organic farming, and eco-tourism, along with offering access to education and skills training.
-The organization has replanted over 60,000 Mangroves in over 5 countries while training over 50000 women and youth over 10 years.
+The movement has replanted over 60,000 Mangroves in over 5 countries while training over 50000 women and youth over 10 years.
+For her work as an environmentalist and activism she was selected as a Global Changemaker in 2011.

-Anoka initiated Sri Lanka's most signed petition to revive and advocate for the stagnant Animal Welfare Bill with over 126,000 signatures from citizens and organisations concerned about animal welfare in Sri Lanka.
+Anoka initiated Sri Lanka's most signed petition to revive and advocate for the stagnant Animal Welfare Bill with over 130,000 signatures from citizens and organisations concerned about animal welfare in Sri Lanka.
 This petition was handed over to the minister in charge to be tabled in Parliament.
 This inspired a trend of creating petitions for social causes in the country.
-For her work as an environmentalist and activism she was selected as a Global Changemaker in 2011.

 Upon being sexually harassed on the streets of Colombo, Abeyrathne created a video of the incident which sparked nationwide outrage regarding the perpetrator, which resulted in the perpetrator being jailed for the crime.
 Abeyrathne's actions sparked a movement across the country of creating videos of sexual harassers, providing easier access for justice for many women and girls.

-Abeyrathne has experience in the corporate, civil and government sectors having worked as an assistant director under the Government of Sri Lanka.
+Abeyrathne has experience in the corporate, civil and government sectors.
 She continues to support conservation and climate work, by empowering vulnerable communities.
-She recently stated that environmental advocacy cannot be only donor driven and must also listen to the needs of the community.
+She recently stated that environmental advocacy cannot be only donor driven and must also listen to the needs of the community as well as understand ground realities.